 3.1.
 Wastewater

 The concentration of selected elements in the wastewater after clarification and acid digestion is summarized in Table 1.
-The total dissolved P (TDP) concentration was 63.5 mg L-1 and the SRP was 55.8 mg L-1.
-The pH value in the wastewater was 7.1, while the EC value was 3.42 mS cm-1.
-These results are similar to those of Litaor et al. (2019) and Smaransky (2021) that collected at spring time.
-The weather has a great effect on the concentration of elements in wastewater and especially P, because during hot days, the cows are rinsed to cool, which causes dilution of P and other elements in the wastewater.
+The total dissolved P (TDP) concentration was 63.5 mg L-1, and the SRP was 55.8 mg L-1.
+The pH of the wastewater was 7.1, whereas the EC value was 3.42 mS cm-1.
+Our results are similar to those of Litaor et al. (2019) and Smaransky (2021), who collected wastewater in the spring.
+Weather significantly affects the concentration of elements in wastewater, especially P. On hot days, cows are cooled by rinsing, causing dilution of P and other elements in the wastewater.

 Table 1.
 Mean and standard deviation of main elements in the wastewater that characterize winter conditions in 2022 after clarification and acid digestion.